 Beacons for Marketing

 Beacons allow you to send information to your customers' smartphones.
-They get a notification at the top of their smartphone screen.
-Tapping on the notification takes them either to your installed app or a web site.
+They get a notification at the top of their smartphone screen when they go near a beacon.
+Tapping on the notification takes them to an installed app that can show information in the app or from your web site.

 Google Eddystone-URL previously provided a way for a beacon to send out a web address that allowed detection without an app.

 The app usually uses a server database to convert the beacon Bluetooth advertising data to a message.
 An iBeacon or Eddystone-UID beacon sends out a unique id.
 The app converts the received id into a notification or shows the relevant page in the app if the app is already open.

 As you need an installed app, marketing using beacons is more successful in situations such as retail stores or visitor spaces that already have their own apps.